This-Is-Prince/agent-other-sdks/README.md

-# AI-Powered Blockchain Interaction API
+# GOAT SDK - AI-Powered Blockchain Interaction API

 This project provides an API endpoint that combines AI capabilities with blockchain interactions, allowing you to perform various operations like checking balances, making transfers, and interacting with DeFi protocols using natural language prompts.